Principality of Thuận Thành: Colonial temporary and renewal of Cham struggle during 20th century

+Current status of the Chams

 The Cham now are simply seen as one among 54 ethnic groups that constitute Vietnam's contrived 'greater Vietnamese family' rather than being acknowledged as indigenous.
 Constructing images of ethnoreligious peace and partnership are VCP's main objectives in their ethnic interests.
 Cham irredentism or separatism are virtually nonexistent.
 Despite that, the possibility of reconciliation has never happened.
 Pro-minority right activism is also absent.
 The majority (Vietnamese) Kinh attitude toward the Cham and indigenous peoples of Vietnam has not changed positively since then.
 To the majority of Vietnamese society, the persistent existence of non-Kinh communities is alienating, and stranger, with many desensitized stereotypes.
 To the indigenous highland peoples of the Central Highland, the matter is worsening as their lands are taken over by the 'civilizing forces' of Kinh internal colonialism, which has massively increased since 1975.
 Usually, integration into mainstream Kinh society is synonymous with being "civilized" and law-abiding.
 Cham culture and festivals have been modified in order to accommodate Kinh culture.
 The majority of Vietnam's national scholarship, largely Communist party-guided, and state media usually deny or minimize the metaphysical existence of ethnocentrism, marginalization, racial inequality, and discrimination in recent Vietnamese past and modern Vietnam, leading to the overlooked presence of widespread institutional racism against the Cham, the Khmer, and indigenous peoples, devoid of reprimand.
 In recent decades, haphazard efforts had been carried out purportedly to transform Cham ruins into tourist destinations.

 In the current national history of Vietnam, neither Cham history nor indigenous peoples' history is reckoned genuinely from their own or independent narrative but is only represented as a 'peripheral, supplemental, orientalist part' of the disproportionately overrepresented Vietnamese 'core history' (ethnocentric Viet history).
 Cham historical and cultural importance is downplayed as parts of the collective heritage of the 'Vietnamese nation,' and Cham monuments and relics are designated as only parts of that 'national heritage' whole dedicated for tourist activities.
 As long as Cham cultural heritages are being used by the SRV government for tourism, compassionate Cham history becomes less prevalent in contemporaries, and their civilization is simply getting forgotten.